 Drop-ins are typically 10-15 minutes.

-Erin is here to answer any of your career questions and help you plan for your future.
-You can make one-on-one appointments with her (email@example.com), and she also has drop-in hours in Murphy Hall a couple times a semester.
-Below Erin shines some light on what Career Services can do for you:
+Career Services provides advisors to answer any of your career questions and help you plan for your future.
+You can make one-on-one appointments with them or stop by drop-in hours in 411 Bruininks Hall or virtually.
+Here's what Career Services can do for you:

 Why should journalism students use Career Services?
-There is a lot of anxiety throughout college surrounding career - how do I get experience?
+There is a lot of anxiety throughout college surrounding career - how do you get experience?
 What is the right kind of experience?
-What can I do now to make sure I'll find a job after college?
-How do I figure out what job I even want?
+What can you do now to make sure you'll find a job after college?
+How do you figure out what job you even want?
 Coming to a career counselor appointment, going to Career Services events or workshops, and using the many online and print resources (including your Career Readiness Guidebook) will ease that anxiety and prepare for your next steps, whatever they may be.

 When should I think about visiting you in Career Services?
-I'm happy to meet with students at any point in your college career, and up to one year after graduation.
-The earlier you come to see us, the better - it's never too early, and it's also never too late to get started on the career development process.You may visit drop-ins, see me in a class or student group, come to a workshop, and come to 1-2 individual appointments per year.
+Career counselors are happy to meet with students at any point in their college career, and up to one year after graduation.
+The earlier you visit, the better - it's never too early, and it's also never too late to get started on the career development process.You may visit drop-ins, see a counselor in a class or student group, come to a workshop, and come to 1-2 individual appointments per year.

-What can I expect from an appointment with you?
-Our appointment time is completely customized to what you need - if you want your resume reviewed, we'll go over that.
-If you aren't sure what you need, I'll probably ask you a lot of questions, and we'll have a conversation about how you can best move forward toward a career.
+What can I expect from an appointment?
+Your appointment time is completely customized to what you need.
+If you aren't sure what you need, the counselor will probably ask you a lot of questions, and you'll have a conversation about how you can best move forward toward a career.
 Ultimately, the main thing to expect from an appointment is that you'll have some concrete steps to take after the appointment is over that will help you toward your next step, whether that's developing a cover letter, applying for an internship, being successful in an interview for a job, or learning how to network with professionals.

 Beyond CLA's resources, LinkedIn is a great tool to explore careers and connect with professionals.
-The Alumni Tool is my favorite way for students to learn about the type of careers Journalism alumni tend to go into, and how their career paths look - you'll start to see that there is a lot of variety, and no one "best" path to get to a certain career.
+The Alumni Tool is a favorite way for students to learn about the type of careers Hubbard School alumni tend to go into, and how their career paths look - you'll start to see that there is a lot of variety, and no one "best" path to get to a certain career.